 Burgers are nothing if not democratic, however, so thankfully we’re still living in an era when someone in Atlanta can spend $1.89 on a burger at The Varsity or $14 on one at Holeman & Finch.
 But even though they’re just ground beef and cheese on a bun, a fast-food style burger and a high-end one are worlds apart.

-While every so often news will spread of a gimmicky new limited-time-only burger commanding exorbitant prices, like the $295 one that New York’s Serendipity 3 briefly sold in 2012 (made with wagyu beef, cave-aged Cheddar, black truffles, and caviar, if you’re curious), the following burgers aren’t off-menu or seasonal specials, ones big enough to feed 50, or ones that you need to reserve days in advance.
+While every so often news will spread of a gimmicky new limited-time-only burger commanding exorbitant prices, the following burgers aren’t off-menu or seasonal specials, monstrosities big enough to feed 50, or custom-order luxuries that you need to reserve a week in advance.
 These are all on the everyday menu (some only during lunchtime), and can be yours if you’re willing to shell out for them.
 Some are decidedly gimmicky, some are among the most delicious burgers on the planet (and worth every penny), but they all have one thing in common: They’re not cheap.